Maldo365/documentation/content/applications/inventory_and_mrp/purchase/advanced/suggest.rst

 .. |RFQ| replace:: :abbr:`RFQ (request for quotation)`

-For a straightforward push-based replenishment strategy the *Suggest* feature recommends quantities to order on requests for quotations (RFQs) based on historical demand.
+For a straightforward push-based replenishment strategy, the *Suggest* feature recommends quantities to order on requests for quotations (RFQs) based on historical demand.

 Key parameters:

-- *Replenish for*: Number of days to cover future demand.
+- *Replenish for*: number of days to cover future demand.
-- *Based on*: Period used to calculate average daily demand (e.g., last 7 days, last 30 days, last 3 months, last 12 months, or a past month/quarter).
+- *Based on*: period used to calculate average daily demand (e.g., last 7 days, last 30 days, last 3 months, last 12 months, or a past month/quarter).

 Odoo sums all validated deliveries in the *Based on* period and divides that total by the number of